danielrenzal/hosterr/README.md

 # Hosterr
- A landing page exercise project
+ A landing page exercise project.
+Design is from codewell.cc